sujithktkm/Test-Milestone/README.md

 ![image10](/screenshots/SS10.jpg)
 ![image11](/screenshots/SS11.jpg)

-To run the test cases, we used JUnit plugin.
+To run the test cases, we used [JUnit] plugin and made use of maven scrpits.
 We installed JUnit plugin from the Jenkins dashboard, configured it in the job configurations and it helps to run the test cases on the given project.
+Using maven command mvn test we ran the unit tests.

+To report the results, in the post build step, we configured cobertura and JUnit to obtain the reports as .xml files.

 #####Task 2 : The ability to improve testing coverage using one of the techniques covered in class: constraint-based test generation, fuzzing, etc. You can use an existing tool or implement your own approach.